Pointwise Universal Gysin formulae and Applications towards Griffiths' conjecture: Application to Griffiths' conjecture

 Actually, in \cite{FL83} a more universal problem is considered and settled, \textsl{i.e.} to characterize precisely the \emph{numerically positive polynomials for ample vector bundles of rank $r$}.
 These are defined to be those weighted homogeneous polynomials say of degree $2n$ that whenever evaluated on the Chern classes of any rank $r$ ample vector bundle $E$ over an irreducible projective variety of dimension $n$ give a positive number.
 Once again, the characterization is that numerically positive polynomials for ample vector bundles of rank $r$ are exactly the non zero positive polynomials.

-\begin{rem} It is observed in \cite{FL83}, in Remark (1) right after the proof of Proposition 3.4, that if a weighted homogeneous polynomial of degree $2n$ is not positive, \textsl{i.e.} it does not belong to $\Pi(r)$, then there exists a \emph{smooth} projective manifold of dimension $n$, and an ample vector bundle of rank $r$ over it, such that when one evaluates this polynomial in its Chern classes and integrates over the manifold, one gets a negative number.
+\begin{rem} It is observed in \cite{FL83}, in Remark (1) right after the proof of Proposition 3.4, that if a weighted homogeneous polynomial $P$ of degree $2n$ is not positive, \textsl{i.e.} it does not belong to $\Pi(r)$, then there exists a \emph{smooth} projective manifold of dimension $n$, and an ample vector bundle of rank $r$ over it, such that when one evaluates this polynomial in its Chern classes and integrates over the manifold, one gets a negative number.
+Moreover, such vector bundle is constructed as a quotient of a direct sum of very ample line bundles.

 The upshot is that if we want to show that a weighted homogeneous polynomial is positive it suffices to show that it is a numerically positive polynomial for ample vector bundles over \emph{smooth} projective manifolds.
 This will be useful later during the proof of Theorem \ref{thm: positivity of push-forwards by flag bundles}. \end{rem}